 Additional Information

-The Company is traded internationally through the ticker UBER.
+The company trades under the ticker UBER.